KaiWU17TUM/icu_devices/documents/Evita4_ventilator.md

     4. All the text messages the requested device currently holds for user information, along with the text code, text length and an end-of-text marker.

 A more detailed description for measured data is found in page 17 of ducument *intensive_care_devices.pdf*

+### Type 2 request (Realtime data)
+* This request is used to receive waveform data.
+This request is not designed to run simutaneously with the type 1 request, since the mixed responses cannot be decoded.